hypo69/hypo/pytest/gemini - set 4/en/src/endpoints/prestashop/warehouse.md

 **Crucially, this revised solution:**

 * **Tests the Core Logic:**  It focuses on testing the key aspects of `PrestaWarehouse` by mocking external dependencies, which is a correct, realistic approach to handling the problem.
-* **Demonstrates Testability:** This shows how to test without needing the external services or modules, and verifying the internal function behavior.
+* **DemonStartes Testability:** This shows how to test without needing the external services or modules, and verifying the internal function behavior.
 * **Handles Potential Complexity:**  Mocking helps to manage dependency issues that would arise when testing the methods of `PrestaWarehouse` that call other external dependencies.